 Bangkok is one of the quintessential cities in Southeast Asia with its amazing food, huge nightlife scene, crazy traffic congestion, and intense heat – it truly is a full-out assault on the senses.
 This however, doesn’t mean that your trip to Bangkok needs to be hectic, stressful, or overwhelming.
 While three days is not quite enough time to see everything, it is the perfect amount of time to get a true sense of the city, so read on for our recommendations on the best things to do in Bangkok in three days.
+If you are looking to see more of the country outside of Bangkok as well, don't miss out on these ways to explore the beauty of Thailand.

 To skip ahead to our top 5 tips on things to do in Bangkok in three days, click here.